agrawalnishant/kafka-examples/README.md

 # kafka-examples

-Here you will find example code, written in __Java__, to understand various features provided by __Kafka__.
-These examples demostrate different concepts of Kafka messaging, in a __simple__ manner.
+These examples written in __Java__ demostrate different concepts of __Kafka__ messaging, in a __simple__ manner.

 Motivation for these examples comes from [Ryan Plant's](https://twitter.com/ryan_plant) Kafka [course](https://app.pluralsight.com/library/courses/apache-kafka-getting-started/table-of-contents).

-These examples expect a minimal setup, for which instructions are mentioned in __Setup__ section below.
+Example code expects a minimal setup, for which sequential instructions are mentioned in __Setup__ section below.
 Please follow these instructions before running the code.

 Examples are arranged by following topics: